firehawkvfx/firehawk/README.md

 ## Running Vagrant and configuring with Ansible

 - Run this to download an ubuntu base image and install ansible in the vm.
-Provisioning the ubuntu desktop GUI may take 15mins + vagrant up
+Provisioning the ubuntu desktop GUI may take 15mins +. in case you are resinstalling, you may want to tun 'vagrant box update'. vagrant up
 - You will be asked which adaptor to bridge to. select the primary adapter for your internet connection.
 This should be in the 192.168.x.x range.
 - When the the process completes, take a snapshot of this initial state and verify its there in the list.